 Patient Safety Tools: Root Cause Analysis and Failure Mode and Effects Analysis

-- Describe the basic principles and use of Root Cause Analysis as a tool to evaluate medical error or adverse events
+- Describe the basic principles and use of Root Cause Analysis (RCA) as a tool to evaluate and learn from medical errors and adverse events

-- List the basic principles and use of Failure Mode and Effects Analysis
+- List the basic principles and uses of Failure Mode and Effects Analysis (FMEA)

 Anjala Tess, MD